lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

 ## Introduction

 Jesus Christ is the “chief corner stone” of His Church (Ephesians 2:20).
 He holds all priesthood keys.
-He calls apostles and prophets to assist Him in the work of salvation and exaltation.
+He calls apostles and prophets to assist in God’s work of salvation and exaltation.
 He confers upon these chosen servants all the keys that presently pertain to the kingdom of God on the earth.
 (See Doctrine and Covenants 27:12–13; see also 3.4.1 in this handbook.)